- The act of spanking

 The first thing to do is calm yourself.
 Reacting to a child’s behavior will only make yours worse.
 So instead, stop yourself and calm down.
 Go to the other room and take a few deep breaths.
 Come back to the child and talk to them in a calm voice about what you want them to do.

-Taking some time off to spend with yourself can help you relax and rejuvenate your mind.
+While parenting is a responsibility, you need to have some time off for yourself.
+It can help you relax and rejuvenate your mind.
 A relaxed mind is better at coming up with alternatives to spanking the kid for behavioral issues.

 A kind word has more power than a hard beating.
 No, we are not asking you to go soft on the child when he does something unacceptable.
 Take a firm stand but explain in kind words that he cannot behave in a way that affects others negatively.
 When dealing with younger kids, you could use monosyllables like “no” or “bad” to teach them what is good and bad.